-The pupils at this stage will be listed on the SEND Register and will receive SEND Support that is in 'addition to' or 'different from' the already differentiated curriculum.
-Pupils may be involved in intervention groups, require further assessments or require further assessments or support from external agencies such as specialist teaching services and educational psychologists.
+The pupils at this stage will be listed on the SEND Register and will receive SEND Support that is in 'addition to' or 'different from' the already adapted curriculum.
+Pupils may be involved in intervention groups, require further assessments or support from external agencies such as specialist teaching services and educational psychologists.